 For those who need to only use the website for a single trip or a short time frame, we now also offer a 6 month convenience subscription at R210.

 If you have already subscribed to our site, you can Log in to view the full article.

 You will gain full access to the best parts of the website, which include:

 You will also get our weekly newsletter packed with the latest interesting passes information delivered to your email each Thursday.

-Paid subscribers qualify for 10% off any item on our online shop including the mountain pass tours.
+Paid subscribers qualify for 10% off the digital downloads from our online shop.

 You can visit five ‘Open’ pass pages on Mountain Passes South Africa to evaluate what you’ll be getting: